-To help us provide the option blocks that take as many students' potential choices as possible into account, we are asking you to fill out this form and return it to Dr Rudling (via the form tutor) by 6 January.
-Although you do not have to choose the subjects that you indicate on this form on your actual GCSE Options Form (issued in January), certain combinations of subjects will not be possible on the Options Form based on the information supplied below.
+To help us provide the option blocks that take as many students' potential choices as possible into account, we are asking you to fill out this form and return it to Dr Rudling (via the form tutor) by Tuesday 8 January.
+Although you do not have to choose the subjects that you indicate on this form when you complete your actual GCSE Options Form in January, certain combinations of subjects will not be possible on the Options Form based on the information supplied below.